-As the current IFS is not a specified model, Arkansas will not claim reimbursement for IFS until July 2020, and HomeBuilders® is rated on the Title IV-E Prevention Services Clearinghouse.
+Arkansas has looked at current models and the two listed below appear to be a good fit for our clients and providers.
+As our current IFS is not a specified model, Arkansas will not be claiming reimbursement for IFS until July 2020, or such time that an evidence-based model, as defined by Family First, is in place.
 However, IFS will already be an option in the family's prevention plan.
 As the population IFS serves will remain the same, this will help DCFS plan for cost and refining candidacy and referral criteria.